 1. Metal corners 90*90 mm with a wall thickness of 6 mm.

-2. Stud with thread M6 and length 160 mm.
+2. Stud with M6 thread and length 160 mm.

-3. Thin rod (electrode, needle, etc.).
+3. Thin rod (electrode, knitting needle, etc.).

 4. Touchstone.